liphlab/ContamiNeuro/_posts/2018-09-21-site-online.md

 author_staff_member:
 ---

-The website is finally online!
+The website of the conference is online!

+You can now find all the information you need about the conference in this site.
+Stay tuned for other updates!